FRANCHI-Charles/MIDI-pattern-detection/README.md

 # MIDI-pattern-detection

-This repository contain the code of the work on **Pattern Extraction on Discrete Spaces: Combining Machine Learning and Mathematical Morphology for Computational Music Analysis**.
+This repository contains the code supporting the work:
+**Pattern Extraction on Discrete Spaces: Combining Machine Learning and Mathematical Morphology for Computational Music Analysis**.
-You can read the report as `Report.pdf`.
+You can find the accompanying report in `Report.pdf`.

-## How to use this repository
+## How to Use This Repository

-Install the python library in `requirements.txt` using pip, and run the following files to see the different experiments:
+Install the Python libraries listed in `requirements.txt` using pip.
+Then, run the following notebooks to explore the different experiments:

-- `checkfugues.ipynb` is the basic data analysis of the Fugues dataset.
+- `checkfugues.ipynb` — Basic data analysis of the Fugues dataset.
-- `bachtest.ipynb` is the experiment of Section 6 to find pattern variations.
+- `bachtest.ipynb` — Experiment from Section 6 for pattern variations.
-- `simplepatternlearnertest.ipynb` is the experiment ran to tune the Correlation loss function (see Section 7.2 of the report).
+- `simplepatternlearnertest.ipynb` — Tuning the correlation loss function (see Section 7.2 of the report).
-- `patternlearner.ipynb` is the CNN training and visualisation of the model results (see Section 7.3 of the report).
+- `patternlearner.ipynb` — CNN training and model result visualization (see Section 7.3 of the report).

-## Organisation of the repository
+## Repository Structure

+- `CNN_model/`
-- `CNN_model` cotains the model files of the CNN as Pytorch neural networks.
-They can be load with `torch.load`.
+  Contains the CNN model files implemented with PyTorch.
+Models can be loaded with `torch.load`.
-  - `which_parameters.md` details the parameters used for each model during traning.
+  - `which_parameters.md` documents the training parameters used for each model.

-- `dataset` contains function to process MIDI files.
+- `dataset/`
+  Contains functions for processing MIDI files.

-- `Fugues_data` contains:
+- `Fugues_data/`
-  - the Fugue dataset as pickle format (`data_{8,16,48}[_reduced].pkl`), with `{8,16,48}` the minimum beat division, "reduced" version contain 10 less files (see the report).
-When opened, the data object is a dictionary with key the name of the music `BWV_***` or `op87_**b`, and as value a list of (onset, pitch) of notes.
+  - Fugue datasets in pickle format: `data_{8,16,48}[_reduced].pkl`, where `{8,16,48}` refers to the minimum beat division.
+The "reduced" versions contain 10 fewer files (see the report for details).
+    Each file is a dictionary where keys are music piece names (e.g., `BWV_***`, `op87_**b`) and values are lists of note (onset, pitch) pairs.
-  - `midi_to_pkl.py` processes the raw data to create other `.pkl` version of the dataset.
+  - `midi_to_pkl.py` converts raw data into `.pkl` format.
-  - Other files are utils library and raw data.
+  - Other files include utility functions and raw MIDI data.

+- `ML/`
-- `ML` contains the Pattern learner architecture (experiment in Section 7 of the report).
+  Contains the architecture of the Pattern Learner (related to Section 7 of the report).

+- `variations/`
-- `variations` contains functions for the experiment in Section 6 of the report.
+  Includes functions for the experiment in Section 6.

-- `bachtest.ipynb` is the experiment of Section 6 to find pattern variations.
-- `checkfugues.ipynb` is the basic data analysis of the Fugues dataset.
+- `bachtest.ipynb` — See above.
+- `checkfugues.ipynb` — See above.
-- `cnn_training.py` is the main file to run to train a new CNN.
-You need to change the path of the dataset so you can use it.
+- `cnn_training.py` — Main script for training a new CNN.
+You will need to update the dataset path accordingly.
-- `patternlearner.ipynb` is the jupyter notebook version of `cnn_training.py` and contain visualisation of the model results.
+- `patternlearner.ipynb` — Jupyter notebook version of `cnn_training.py` with visualizations.
-- `simplepatternlearnertest.ipynb` is the experiment ran to tune the Correlation loss function (see Section 7.2 of the report).
-- `requirements.txt` is the library needed to run the code.
+- `simplepatternlearnertest.ipynb` — See above.
+- `requirements.txt` — List of required Python libraries.